 ForeverNote is a free and open-source Evernote application for Linux that offers most of the functionality that Windows and Mac versions offer, and it is cross-platform because it is web-based.
 It was developed with JavaFX and it uses Evernote Web.

-This has been designed to replicate the colorful but simplistic UI that we all like about Evernote.
+This has been designed to replicate the colourful but simplistic UI that we all like about Evernote.
 It also has a responsive window solidifies its decent UX.

 Features in ForeverNote